rapidsai/docs/demos/containers/rapids-demo.md

 ### Tags

-The RAPIDS image is based on the `devel` [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda) image.
+The RAPIDS image is based on the `runtime` [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda) image.
 This means it is a drop-in replacement, making it easy to gain the RAPIDS libraries while maintaining support for existing CUDA applications.

 RAPIDS images come in three types: